New Zealand Army: Colonial conflicts

 War had been an integral part of the life and culture of the Māori, even prior to European contact.
 The Musket Wars continued this trend and dominated the first years of European trade and settlement.
 Conflicts between Māori and the British began in 1843 and peaked with the Invasion of the Waikato in the mid-1860s.
 After Imperial troops withdrew, settlers continued the campaign.
 During these New Zealand Wars, colonial forces played a central role.

 The Army traces its military traditions to the earliest militias formed in New Zealand, with local volunteer forces being established in the early 1840s.
 These volunteer militias were disbanded with the Militia Ordinance of 1845, replaced with compulsory militias units.
 Compulsory militia units were active until 1872, when the Taranaki Militia was disbanded.
 No further compulsory militias were raised after that year, though provisions for them remained in law until 1950.

 The first permanent military force in New Zealand was the Colonial Defence Force, raised in 1862.
 However, this force was replaced by the Armed Constabulary in 1867.
 The Armed Constabulary initially performed both military and policing roles, although its military arm was later split off in 1886, forming the Permanent Militia.
 The Permanent Militia was later renamed Permanent Force before it became the Royal New Zealand Artillery.
-Tother with the Royal New Zealand Engineers and the New Zealand Staff Corps, they formed the foundation for New Zealand's professional land forces.
+Together with the Royal New Zealand Engineers and the New Zealand Staff Corps, they formed the foundation for New Zealand's professional land forces.